tolgaOzen/go-gotham/README.md

 Middlewares can implement service interfaces.
 This way, they can check the data.

 #### Injection
+The service interface dependency of the middlewares is injected in the defs folder.

 defs/middlewares.go
 ```go
 var MiddlewareDefs = []dingo.Def{
     {